JasmineMontrichard/SpreadsheetFunctions/README.md

 # SpreadsheetFunctions
 ### Description
-Snippets of spreadsheet functions that can prove useful for data filtering, data scraping and more.
-For personal use, but feel free to use these :)
+Snippets of spreadsheet functions that can prove useful.
+Meant for personal use, but feel free to use these :)